 Mark deeply believes that learning how to draw in 3-D builds a child’s critical thinking skills while nourishing self-esteem.
 His positive messages on self-image, dream questing, environmental awareness and the power of reading have inspired millions of children to discover their awesome individual potential.

 Born in Ohio, raised in San Diego, Kistler now lives outside Houston, Texas.
 He enjoys tennis, sailing, dense novels and not travelling.
-He wishes his family could have cats, he loves cats.
+His family has 2 cats “Flash”, and “Gordon”, he loves cats!
 Unfortunately, Mark’s allergies to cats causes him to cry like a baby.

 Sample of Art Lessons from Mark’s Summer Camp

 Joel Gori, Actor/Director/Theater Arts Educator from Harrisburg PA

 Joel Gori is a movement-theater artist.
 His solo shows for young audiences physicalize literature; emphasize the creative process and imagination.
 He has been a rostered artist with the Pennsylvania Council on the Arts for more than 30 years and through this arts-in-education program has performed and conducted workshops for thousands of young audience

 He is the artistic director of the Metamorphosis Performing Company which creates and tours interactive, issue-oriented programs to colleges, professional organizations and corporate America.
 He has taught at the college level, preschool through high school and with senior citizens.

 Christopher J. Murphy

 Christopher J. Murphy – Teacher of DRAMA!, Actor, Director, Producer, and he wears a really cool hat at Fine Arts Camp!